 The guide, “Adding Artificial Intelligence Capabilities to Your Mobile Apps,” notes that mobile apps are the missing link in AI implementation.
 They help improve data quality and deliver accurate, trusted data.

 The guide explains, “Traditional data collection often comes from multiple sources, including manual data entry and paper forms.
-It could take weeks to get handwritten forms completed in the field into corporate systems of record, and often the results are prone to errors.
+It could take weeks to get handwritten forms completed in the field into corporate systems of record, and the results are often prone to errors.
 If your data isn’t accurate, your AI results will be lackluster, if not completely wrong.
 As a result, it’s critical to ensure that your AI effort is based on accurate, timely data.
 Modern mobile forms that incorporate best practices for field data collection are critical to enabling solid AI.”

 The guide will help you make sure your AI data is of the highest quality and also aid you in thinking through some of the key market factors, technology starting points, and business examples for applying AI to your next business app.
 Get a free copy of the AI guide for trusted data.

-Alpha Software customers trust us to handle sensitive government, patient, manufacturing quality and other data.
-Our Company has over a decade of experience building database apps and solutions for customers that require secure, timely, comprehensive and accurate data.
+Alpha Software customers trust us to handle sensitive government, patient, manufacturing quality, and other data.
+Our Company has over a decade of experience building database apps and solutions for customers that require secure, timely, comprehensive, and accurate data.
 For example, Alpha Software offers the leading quality management software for manufacturers, which collects more accurate manufacturing data to power trusted AI models.

 At Alpha Software, we’ve spent years helping companies move away from clunky paper processes and outdated systems.
 Our platform—and our team—can build secure, modern data collection apps that tie into your existing workflows.